SutekhVRC/VibeCheck/docs/Faq.md

   - If using a bluetooth adapter make sure to disable your onboard bluetooth device in device manager if you have one.
   - Plug in the bluetooth adapter.
   - Start VibeCheck!

-# Pros, Cons, Lovense Connect or Bluetooth?

-## Bluetooth Mode

-### Pros
-    - Generally has a faster response time
-    - Supports many different toys.

-### Cons
-    - Can be less stable than Lovense Connect if the Bluetooth LE adapter in use isn't very strong.

-## Lovense Connect Mode

-### Pros
-    - Can be a more stable alternative if you dont have a very good bluetooth LE adapter
-    - Don't need to buy any adapters if you have a smart phone and WiFi.
-    - Can use Lovense Connect on phone to take advantage of your WiFi's range.

-### Cons
-    - Can only be used with Lovense Toys.

 # Avatar Configuration